Random planar maps and graphs with minimum degree two and three: Planar graphs

+where $A(x), B(x)$ and $E(x)$ are explicit functions.
 In order to obtain an estimate for $k_n$ we need to locate the dominant singularity of $K(x)$.
-The singularity curve of $C(x,y)$ is given by $(X(t),Y(t))$, where $t\in(0,1)$ and $X$, $Y$ are explicit functions defined in~\cite{gn}.
-Hence the singularity $\tau$ of $K(x)$ is obtained by solving the equations
+The singularities of $C(x,y)$ is given by $(X(t),Y(t))$, where $t\in(0,1)$ and $X$, $Y$ are explicit functions defined in~\cite{gn}.
+Hence the singularity $\tau$ of $K(x)$ is obtained by solving